jacksonhyde/ArcaneLedger/_posts/2019-11-13-arnos-travelling-still.md

 image_alt: Arno the Travelling Sommelier

 ---
+Arno, the Travelling Sommelier is a drop-in NPC you can use for your campaigns.
+As well as background on Arno, we have also included a list of 20 potions that you might find in his inventory.

 > The rosy-cheeked halfling launches into his sales pitch as the curious wagon grinds to a halt, his well-rehearsed patter punctuated with impromptu hiccups.

 > "Never have I seen such a thirsty bunch of **_hic_** travellers!
 Friends, you are in lu- **_hic_** luck, Arno the Travelling Sommelier is here to answer the prayers of the **_hic_** parched."